Licshee/404/README.md

-# "404 NOT FOUND"
-The WWW "404 NOT FOUND" project

 ## What is all this about?
 This is a place where we memorialize the history of 404 pages we grow together with.